December 2001 riots in Argentina: Victims and criminal investigation

 All told, 36 people were killed by police forces during the December riots, including 7 children.
 The largest incidence of violence was in the Plaza de Mayo of Buenos Aires, in what would become known in Argentina as the "Plaza de Mayo Massacre" (Masacre de Plaza de Mayo), where 5 people were killed and 227 were injured.
 These crimes were investigated and brought to court.
-Seventeen people were charged with murder, attempted murder, including the then-Secretary of Security Enrique Mathov and the former head of the Argentinian Federal Police, Ruben Santos.
+Seventeen people were charged with murder, attempted murder, including the then-Secretary of Security Enrique Mathov and the former head of the Argentine Federal Police, Ruben Santos.

 While various officials and police officers have been charged and sentenced to prison, as of 2016 the majority of cases pertaining to violence during the December riots have not moved forward.